Staying Healthy at Sky Ranch

 - Please send a reusable water bottle.
 Your child can refill it frequently during their camp stay.
 Staying hydrated is very important!

 - We have a strict lice policy: For the safety, health and comfort of all campers, no child with untreated lice (bugs) or lice eggs (nits) on their person or belongings will be admitted to camp.
 Each child will be checked for lice/nits upon arrival to camp.
 If lice/nits are present, they must be treated prior to admittance to camp.
 Parents are responsible for treatment of both their camper’s belongings and camper’s head when lice and or nits are found at camper check-in.
 Please check your child 48 hours prior to arriving at camp (see http://www.wikihow.com/Check-a-Child's-Hair-for-Lice for more information).
 In order to properly perform a lice/nit check, ponytails must be removed prior to check.
 We will do our best to do lice checks around braids but any signs of lice or nits will require that braids be taken out.
-In the event that lice/nits are found, you may choose to have Sky Ranch perform a lice/nit treatment on your child for an additional fee.
+In the event that lice/nits are found, you may choose to have your child treated by a lice treatment company at the Van location for an additional fee.

 - As a part of our registration process, each camper must have a health history form completed.
 Please verify that this form is accurately completed upon registration.

 Our health centers are staffed by licensed health professionals as well as health care assistants.
 We have a physician who acts as the medical director of each site, providing yearly review of our policies and treatment protocols.
 Each location stocks commonly used medications, such as tylenol, for as-needed use.
 To serve your family with excellence, we follow the regulations for Colorado and Texas Youth Camps, and subscribe to the American Camp Association standards.